9. Styles

 9.1.
 What is CSS?

 Customizing design is typically done by writing CSS code.
-Short for Cascading Style Sheets, CSS is a language used to add style and layout to webpages.
-It allows developers to control the colors, fonts, layout, and other visual elements of a webpage, while remaining separate from the HTML structure, which makes your code easier to maintain and update.
+Short for Cascading Style Sheets, CSS allows developers to control the colors, fonts, layout and other visual elements of a webpage, while remaining separate from the HTML, which makes your code easier to maintain and update.

 Note

-We don’t have time to cover how CSS works in this class.
-There are dozens of free tutorials available elsewhere online, including one by Mozilla.
+We don’t have time to fully cover how CSS works in this class.
+If you want to learn more, there are dozens of free tutorials available elsewhere online, including an excellent one offered by Mozilla.

 Every decent framework offers some method for managing CSS.
-In baker’s cases, CSS files are stored in the styles folder.
-There you can find an app.scss file that acts a starting point for whatever styles you’d like to include.
+In baker’s case, CSS files are stored in the styles folder.
+There you can find an app.scss file that acts as a starting point for whatever styles you’d like to include.

 There we can get both charts on the same line by using the Flexbox layout system.
 To start, lets target the div that contains the parent graphics container.